-Because international students do not built up a credit history in the US, lenders require international students to have a US cosigner.
-A cosigner is a person who can legally sign loan papers or documentation with another person in order to help the other person obtain a loan.
-The cosigner makes a legal agreement to be jointly responsible for the repayment of the loan if the borrower should fail to pay their debts in a timely manner.
+Because international students do not build up a credit history in the US, most lenders require them to have a US cosigner.
+A cosigner is a person who can legally sign loan papers or documentation to help the other person obtain a loan.
+The cosigner must be a US citizen or permanent resident, with good credit, income history and who has lived in the USA for the past 2 years.

 We have compiled additional information specific to various nations on our country pages, including conversion rates and inbound student statistics.

 Typically students can borrow up to their school's total cost of attendance, as determined by the school, minus any other aid received.
-Total cost of attendance includes tuition, room and board, books and supplies, personal expenses, and transportation.
+“Total cost of attendance” includes tuition, room and board, books and supplies, personal expenses, and transportation.

 International student loans typically also offer:

 Repayment terms will depend on the lender and loan option you choose.
 This is an important feature of a loan since most students cannot work while they study in the United States.
 Because of this, it is important to consider how much the monthly payments will be, when payments will begin, and how long you may be able to defer paying back the loan.
 The repayment period typically ranges from 10-25 years, however the larger the loan the longer the repayment period.

 There are some common repayment plan options depending on the loan you select:

 Students are able to defer payment of the interest and principal until 6 months after graduation as long as full-time status is maintained.
 Students can defer payments for a maximum of 4 years consecutively which is the typical length of a degree.